sbe1/ajaxer/README.md

 ## Methods and properties:

-    ajaxer.request(args); #  args can be an array or an object
+    ajaxer.request(args); #  handles AJAX requests, args can be an array or an object

-    ajaxer.results # array or request results
+    ajaxer.results # array of request results

-    ajaxer.findResult(url); # url is the url or uri you requested, returns response object matching url argument or null if not found.
+    ajaxer.findResult(url); # url is the url or uri you requested, returns
+                            # response object matching url argument or null if not found.

-    ajaxer.clearResults(); # resets the results array, should be called for every new call of ajaxer.request
+    ajaxer.clearResults(); # resets the results array, should be called for
+                           # every new call of ajaxer.request

 ## "Private" methods: